 In the late 1890s, colonial government policy resulted in the removal of many of the Gold Coast peoples to reserves.
 Despite this enforced separation from their lands, Yugambeh still felt responsible for traditional law, ceremonies and spiritual places.
 These traditions were kept alive through artwork, dances and songs until the 1940s.
 With the passing of this generation it has become more difficult to keep up the traditional ways, and Guanaba is a place where the younger generation is being educated in traditional knowledge and cultural practices.
 Indigenous Protected Area funding has supported a cultural heritage assessment of the property to assist this ongoing community education process.

 Guanaba is linked to the state-managed Tamborine National Park by a privately-owned vegetation corridor.
 Indigenous Protected Area land management activities reflect this relationship and are undertaken with Queensland Parks and Wildlife Service advice and assistance.
 These activities focus on conserving Guanaba's high levels of biodiversity through a weed removal program, and soil and catchment protection to prevent erosion on steep slopes.

 Wild dogs and cane toads are the main feral animal threats to wildlife, and to gain a better understanding of the feral animal problem, the Ngarang-Wal Land Council is working with students from Griffith University's School of Environmental and Applied Science, and with Green Corps, on a comprehensive feral animal survey and management strategy.

-Guanaba IPA is managed in line with the following World Conservation Union category:
+Guanaba IPA is managed in line with the following International Union for Conservation of Nature category:

 - Category IV—Habitat/Species Management Area: Protected Area managed mainly for conservation through management intervention.